InesHo/PRI-demonstration/README.md

 Rscript 'example/example.R'
 ```

-to create the result plots as they are presented in the [demonstration code](http://htmlpreview.github.io/?https://github.com/InesHo/Pri-demonstration/blob/master/code/demonstration_code.html).
+This creates the result plots as they are presented in the [demonstration code](http://htmlpreview.github.io/?https://github.com/InesHo/Pri-demonstration/blob/master/code/demonstration_code.html).